 In Figs. 5 to 8 the relative fluxes predicted by the validated model (BW or FW) and the reference (LES) from Ω_P^{\cap} are shown.
 At low measurement heights the BW model predicted fluxes close to the respective P's and mostly larger than those predicted by the LES.
 This implies that Ω_P^{Val} is largely disclosed by Ω_P^{Ref} , which in turn is an implication of a more concentrated BW model footprint.
-The fluxes are closer to each other under convective (Fig. 5) than under near neutral (Fig. 7) stratification.
+The fluxes are closer to each other under convective (Fig. 5) than under less unstable (Fig. 7) stratification.
 At high measurement levels the fluxes predicted by both models are very close to each other but they deviate from the target percentage more towards higher measurement levels.
-The ratio between predicted fluxes from Ω_P^{\cap} in the FW model and the LES model comparison (Figs. 6 and 8) is opposite to that from the comparison between the BW and the LES.
-Generally the fluxes are of closest agreement when effect levels of 80% are observed.
+The ratio between pre-